mateuszkierznowski/MotocyklesProject/README.md

 ## Conclusion.

-The XGBoost score is over 0.9 so it is good.
+The XGBoost score is over 0.9 (0.9 R^2) at this step it's acceptable.
 Next iterations of model may have more data and better parameter tuning.
-The task is to create web app and deploy it on heroku.
+Overwall the task is to create web app and deploy it on heroku using XGBoost model.